versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 While users are free to deviate from our recommendations and use the OpenMapTiles schema, we will continue to focus our efforts on the Shortbread schema.

-Users can skip the tile generation process altogether and download our pre-built map tiles for the entire planet directly from [download.versatiles.org](https://download.versatiles.org).
+Users can skip the tile generation process altogether and download our pre-built map tiles for the entire planet directly from [download.versatiles.org](https://download.versatiles.org) ([repository](https://github.com/versatiles-org/download.versatiles.org)).

+### Available Tilesets

+We provide a range of pre-built tilesets ready for use:

+- **OSM vector tiles** (`osm.versatiles`): OpenStreetMap data in the [Shortbread schema](https://shortbread-tiles.org/), generated with [Planetiler](https://github.com/onthegomap/planetiler).
+An extended variant (`osm-landcover.versatiles`) merges in low-zoom land cover from ESA WorldCover satellite data — see [Shortbread Low-Zoom Land Cover](specification_shortbread_landcover.md).
+Optional schema extensions for features such as 3D buildings and localised labels are documented in [Shortbread Schema Extensions](specification_shortbread_extensions.md).
+- **Land cover** (`landcover-vectors.versatiles`): Global land classification vector tiles at low zoom levels, derived from ESA WorldCover satellite data ([repository](https://github.com/versatiles-org/landcover-vectors)).
+- **Elevation** (`elevation.versatiles`): Terrarium-encoded raster elevation tiles built from Copernicus DEM GLO-30 and GLO-90 sources ([repository](https://github.com/versatiles-org/elevation)).
+- **Bathymetry** (`bathymetry.versatiles`): Vector depth-contour tiles derived from GEBCO bathymetry data ([repository](https://github.com/versatiles-org/opendem-gebco-bathymetry)).
+- **Aerial imagery / Orthophotos**: Raster tiles from European national mapping agencies ([repository](https://github.com/versatiles-org/orthophotos)).

+### Generating Tiles

+If pre-built tiles don't meet your needs, you can generate custom tiles for a specific region, date, or configuration.
+We are currently transitioning from [Tilemaker](https://tilemaker.org/) to [Planetiler](https://github.com/onthegomap/planetiler) for OSM vector tile generation; see the guide: [How to generate tiles from OSM](../guides/generate_tiles_from_osm.md).

 ### Container Format